 Pinterest wants to see new images and videos.

 Canva and Templates

-Canva has a large variety of pinterest templates which you can make new with each image and linked URL that create a pin.
+Canva has a large variety of Pinterest templates that you can make new with each image and link URL that creates a pin.